 FIRST exists to prepare the young people of today for the world of tomorrow.
 Team 2960 students take the skills they learn and give back in a variety of ways.
 We are especially committed to helping grow the STEM program district-wide, supporting the women in STEM movement, and partnering with adults with disabilities to support their microbusiness endeavors.

 The Birmingham Education Foundation (BEF) is a 501(c)3 non-profit organization dedicated to supporting Birmingham Public Schools.
 The BEF is also one of Team 2960's largest sponsors.
-This fall, Team 2960 teamed up with the BEF to showcase robotics as a way to help solicit donations to the BEF.
-Our FLL, FTC, and our FRC team made it to almost every school in the district to show how BEF dollars go to work helping students grow their potential and their imagination.
+Team 2960 partners with the BEF to showcase robotics as a way to help solicit donations for the BEF.
+Our FLL, FTC, and our FRC team try to make it to every school in the district to show how BEF dollars go to work helping students grow their potential and their imagination.

 Automation Nation has partnered and mentored the Birmingham Public School's Girls in STEM program since 2019.
 Girls in STEM is a club that welcomes middle school girls from all of Birmingham's schools.
 Annually, Team 2960 invites the program to our lab for an evening of engineering.
 Students learn about CAD and using a laser printer, the girls all gain experience using power tools, and all have an opportunity to drive a robot.